 - Positioning large products on the lower shelves.

 Accurate implementation of the plan is important.
 It is key to make it as easy as possible for store put in place.
 Imaged plans with product images sourced from companies, such as Brandbank can help do this.
 It is also possible to take the planogram one step further and use virtual reality technology.
 Using VR can help to improve planogram legibility.
 Many merchandising managers agree that this approach increases in-store compliance.
 After implementing category plans, the retailer now monitors the profitability of the category.
 Now ‘Canned Soup’, for example, is treated as one unit.
 Each brand is no longer considered in isolation.

 Step 8.
 Review

-The 8-Step Category Process requires regular review and changes, where necessary.
+The 8-Step Category Management process requires regular review, and changes, where necessary.
 This is because it is important to keep up relevance in a changing business environment.
 Furthermore, category dynamics often change.
 Strategies and tactics need to adapt to stay competitive.
 As a result, this is a critical stage of reflection and analysis of earlier assumptions.

 - Cost reductions through supply chain management, such as, out of stocks and wastage.

 - Improved consumer satisfaction.
 For instance, availability and ease of store navigation.